vackosar/vackosar.github.io/_posts/2020-05-03-P52-disassembly.md

 I recommend using the maintenance manual combined with a video linked in the corresponding sections below.
 You can find [P52 vs ZBook G5 comparison](/2019/03/03/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.html) on this site as well.

+I personally did full disassembly due to having to clean up almond butter from all over the fans.

 ## Download Manual
 The non official download is much faster